mnottoli/ddX-GSoC/README.md

 **Difficulty:** easy

-**Context:** For some operations, which go beyond the most basic usage of ddX, it is necessary to solve the adjoint linear system
+**Context:** for some operations, which go beyond the most basic usage of ddX, it is necessary to solve the adjoint linear system

     L^T y = g

-During the years most of the optimization effort was spent on the forward linear system, with the outcome that solving the adjoint linear system requires more time with respect to the forward one despite involving roughly the same number of operations.
+During the years, most of the optimization effort was spent on the forward linear system, with the outcome that solving the adjoint linear system requires more time with respect to the forward one despite involving roughly the same number of operations.

-**Goal:** Rewriting the operations required to perform an adjoint matrix vector product in a different order such that fully benefits from vectorization, rewriting the operations in such a way that concurrent writes are avoid and a clean OpenMP parallelization is possible.
+**Goal:** rewriting the operations required to perform an adjoint matrix vector product in a different order such that fully benefits from vectorization, rewriting the operations in such a way that concurrent writes are avoided and a clean OpenMP parallelization is possible.

 ### Work package 3: CUDA for ddX